 Flameless Explosion Vents are designed with an integral flame arrester that prevents the escape of flames and combustible dust, allowing the dust collector to be used in a building’s interior space.
 The HOERBIGER Vent opens at a low-pressure setting of 0.05 bar, is ATEX certified, and automatically reseals after an event.
 The flameless vent is also offered in a non-closing version that stays held open in the event of an explosion to be manually reset.
 These are used in conjunction with isolation flap valves.

 What does a flameless vent look like and how do they work?
 Take a look at the video from Hoerbiger.

 IEP Technologies | HOERBIGER Safety Solutions flameless venting has many advantages that should be considered:

 - Vent duct to the outside is not required – can be used in the building interior

 - Compact with a wide range of sizes available

 - Up to 30% less length than standard flameless vents with more mass

-- Valve closes automatically after venting – repair or refurbishment not required
+- The valve closes automatically after venting – repair or refurbishment not required

 - Suitable for multiple explosions